Excitations in the Higher Lattice Gauge Theory Model for Topological Phases I: Overview: Introduction

 In addition to these 1-gauge transforms, we also have 2-gauge transforms, which act on an edge and the surfaces that adjoin it \cite{Bullivant2017}.
-The 2-gauge transform on an edge $i$ and labelled by an element $e \in E$ (denoted by $\mathcal{A}_i^e$) acts like parallel transport of the edge along a surface labelled by $e$ (this follows from the action defined in \cite{Bullivant2017}).
-Recall that for the ordinary gauge transforms we added an edge and combined it with the diagram, as shown in Figure \ref{vertex_transform_bigon}.
-For the 2-gauge transforms, we instead add a surface and combine the surface with the rest of the diagram, as shown in Figure \ref{edge_gauge_transform}.
-Note that in Figure \ref{edge_gauge_transform}, the base-point of each surface is also the start of edge $i$, which results in the simple expression for the edge transform given in that figure.
-Due to subtleties regarding how the edge transform acts on surfaces whose base-points do not match the start of $i$, we postpone an explicit formula for the general action of the edge transform until Section \ref{Section_Hamiltonian_Model}.
+The 2-gauge transform on an edge $i$ and labelled by an element $e \in E$ (denoted by $\mathcal{A}_i^e$) acts like parallel transport of the edge along a surface labelled by $e$.
+That is, to find the action of a 2-gauge transform on a diagram we add a surface and combine the surface with the rest of the diagram, as shown in Figure \ref{edge_gauge_transform}.
+This fluctuates the plaquette labels surrounding an edge, as well as changing the edge label itself.
+This is similar to how the 1-gauge transform at a vertex fluctuates the edges around the vertex (along with any plaquettes based at that vertex).

-\subsubsection{Gauge-Invariants}
+In Figure \ref{edge_gauge_transform}, the base-point of each surface is also the start of edge $i$, which results in the simple expression for the edge transform given in that figure.
+To treat a more general case, we can use the rules for changing the base-point of a surfaces to move them to the start of edge $i$.
+Then we can perform the gauge transform $\mathcal{A}_i^e$ on this simple case before moving the base-points back to their original positions.
+Because moving the base-point has an $\rhd$ action on the plaquette label, this results in the plaquette label $e_p$ becoming $e_p (g \rhd e^{-1})$ or $(g \rhd e) e_p$ \cite{Bullivant2017} rather than just $e_p e^{-1}$ or $e e_p$, where $g$ is the label of the path on which we had to move the base-point.
+In order to define the edge transform, we therefore need a prescription for choosing this path.

+Consider the path around one of the plaquettes affected by the transform, starting at the base-point $v_0$ of the plaquette and travelling along its boundary, aligned with its orientation.
+This path reaches the edge at a vertex that we call $v_i$, as shown in the left picture of Figure \ref{pathsonplaquette2}.
+The path up to this point is denoted by $g(v_0-v_i)$ \cite{Bullivant2017}.
+Now consider a path starting at the base-point of the plaquette, but travelling against the circulation of the plaquette.
+At some point this path will reach the other vertex on the edge, which we call $v_{i+1}$.
+This path is denoted by $g(\overline{v_0-v_{i+1}})$, where the overline is used to indicate that this path travels against the circulation of the plaquette \cite{Bullivant2017}.
+This overline notation is illustrated in Figure \ref{waysonplaquette2}, where we look at different paths around the plaquette to the same vertex.
+Then the action of the edge transform on each edge $i'$ and plaquette $p$ is \cite{Bullivant2017}:

+The paths involved in the cases where the edge is aligned or anti-aligned with the plaquette are indicated in Figure \ref{pathsonplaquette2}.
+In either case the path terminates at the source of edge $i$, which is the adjacent vertex which the edge points away from (while the target is the vertex it points towards).
+This means that we can replace $v_i$ (in the aligned case) or $v_{i+1}$ (in the anti-aligned case) in the expression for the paths in Equation \ref{Equation_edge_transform_definition_2} with this source, $s(i)$.

+\subsubsection{Gauge-invariants}